Dynamics of magnetic collective modes in the square and triangular lattice Mott insulators at finite temperature: Benchmarks and overall features

 \subsection{Fixing the Langevin parameters}

 We do a bechmarking of the Langevin scheme using the square lattice as a test case.
 Three coupling regimes are explored- weak ($U/t=3.0$), intermediate ($U/t=6.0$) and strong ($U/t=10.0$).
 The statics is quantified through two quantities- the structure factor $S(\pi,\pi)$ and the moment magnitude distribution $P(|{\bf m}|)$.
-The former shows the `correlation temperatures', below which the correlation length approaches the system size.
+The former shows the correlation temperatures ($T_{corr}$), below which the correlation length approaches the system size.
 The latter details the longitudinal fluctuations of local moments.
-The alternate technique used to compute these quantities is a Monte Carlo calculation done assuming the auxiliary ${\bf m}_{i}$ field to be classical and using the sum of electronic free energy and the stiffness cost (last term in $H_{SF}$) as the sampling weight \cite{swain}.
-Fig.2(a) shows a comparison of $\bar{S}(\pi,\pi)$ at $U/t=6$, with a reasonable match.
+The alternate technique used to compute these quantities is a Monte Carlo calculation done assuming the auxiliary ${\bf m}_{i}$ field to be classical and using the sum of electronic free energy and the stiffness cost (last term in $H_{SF}$) as the sampling weight \cite{swain} (see Appendix B for more details).

+The method of fixing $\gamma$ was the following.
+We started with a low value (motivated by its vanishing magnitude at strong coupling, and the fact that we should get undamped spin waves at low enough $T$) at a fixed coupling and run length.
+Next, we increased the $\gamma$ at that coupling in steps till the match with MC results on temperature dependence became reasonable, while ensuring that the low $T$ spin waves remain sharp enough.
+Results for a typical coupling are quoted above.

+Fig.1(a) shows a comparison of $\bar{S}(\pi,\pi)$ at $U/t=6$, with a reasonable match.
 The dissipative coefficients are $\gamma=0.05$ and $\gamma=0.1$.
-In Fig.2(b), the $P(|{\bf m}|)$ distributions also show reasonable agreement (for $\gamma=0.05$).
+In Fig.1(b), the $P(|{\bf m}|)$ distributions also show reasonable agreement (for $\gamma=0.05$).
+We've used $\gamma=0.025$ to generate the bulk of our final dynamics results, which roughly corresponds to a relaxation timescale $\tau_{rel} \sim 40\tau_{mag}$.
 We will later quantify the increasing relevance of magnitude fluctuations on decreasing coupling, which is an important piece of the non-Heisenberg physics.